Estrela do Sul

 Estrela do Sul is a Brazilian municipality located in the northwest of the state of Minas Gerais.
 Its population as of 2020 was 8,018 people living in a total area of 820 km2.
 The city belongs to the mesoregion of Triângulo Mineiro e Alto Paranaiba and to the microregion of Patrocínio.
 It became a municipality in 1856.

-Location
+Geography

 The municipality is located in the region of the Alto Paranaíba, on the edge of the Emborcação Reservoir, which dams up the Paranaíba River.
 The elevation of the town center is 713 meters.
 Highway connections are made by MG-223, which connects south to BR-365.
 Neighboring municipalities are: Grupiara and Cascalho Rico (N); Araguari (E); Indianópolis and Nova Ponte (S); Iraí and Monte Carmelo (W).